Hassaan-07/Ai266-spring22/README.md

 # Why Ai if elective?

 Actually I dont have much knowledge about Ai but as much as I know it means to make machine intelligent for doing any task and I maybe not choose Ai if it is elective as making machine intelligent is not our primary goal I think first of all human should be make human I am not against Ai It has it's own importance and application but my point is our first priority should be the first one for which no one has designed any course.

+# ***About Hassaan Raheem:***

+Hey :wave: ,I'm Hassaan Raheem!
+I’m coding enthusiast & currently pursuing BSCS in PAFKIET.
+I love to code and learning emerging technologies, although i am a beginner but i have a great hope that one day i will be a really good.